What is wrong with you?!

 And then the final confrontation that had led him here to the alleyway, when he had gone to the bar of the inn to buy the very bottle he held.
 When the bartender had nervously taken his coin but her assistant had stared at him before whispering breathlessly in shock and horror, “What is wrong with you?!”

-that had gotten him.
+It was the horror that had gotten him.

 Sighing, Tristol let his head fall back against the wall, the downward curve of his horns thumping sharply against the stone.
 When they had been released from the Wardens’ prison he had been grateful for the freedom even if he hadn’t been conscious of being imprisoned for so many years.
 And when he had been informed that Silvermoon had recovered he had been excited to see what the city had become.